JesseVent/shinyr-knowledge-repo/README.md

 This application is loosely inspired from a mix of the principles of [Airbnb's Knowledge Repo](https://github.com/airbnb/knowledge-repo) and the user interface from [GetGrav's Learn2](https://github.com/getgrav/grav-theme-learn2) with my own spin on my thought's about what a knowledge repo should be, combined with some functionality that **Shiny** brings together so well.

 > The Knowledge Repo project is focused on facilitating the sharing of knowledge between data scientists and other technical roles using data formats and tools that make sense in these professions.
-It provides various data stores (and utilities to manage them) for "knowledge posts", with a particular focus on notebooks (R Markdown and Jupyter / IPython Notebook) to better promote reproducible research. [^59f65d82]
+It provides various data stores (and utilities to manage them) for "knowledge posts", with a particular focus on notebooks (R Markdown and Jupyter / IPython Notebook) to better promote reproducible research.
+[Airbnbs Description](https://github.com/airbnb/knowledge-repo)

-[^59f65d82]&#x3A; [As Airbnb capture perfectly on their page](https://github.com/airbnb/knowledge-repo)

 ![](/www/3.png)